Step-by-step guide

 3. 3Share the photo from the cleaned share sheet.

-4. 4Run the image through RemoveMyEXIF when you want a reusable clean file.
+4. 4Run the image through REMOVEMYEXIF when you want a reusable clean file.

 Read focused guide